-Energy consumption in EswatiniThe most important measure in the energy balance of Eswatini is the total consumption of
+Energy consumption in EswatiniThe most important figure in the energy balance of Eswatini is the total consumption of

-1.43 bn kWhof electric energy per year.
-Per capita this is an average of 1,246 kWh.
+1.43 billion kWhof electric energy per year.
+Per capita this is an average of 1,200 kWh.

-Eswatini can partly provide itself with self-produced energy.
+Eswatini can partly be self-sufficient with domestically produced energy.
 The total production of all electric energy producing facilities is 381 m kWh.
-That is 27% of the countries own usage.
+That is 27 percent of the country's own usage.
 The rest of the needed energy is imported from foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Eswatini

-In 2015, renewable energies accounted for around 66.1 percent of actual total consumption in Eswatini.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 66.0 percent of actual total consumption in Eswatini.
+The following chart shows the percentage share from 1990 to 2019: